rogerluan/JSEN/README.md

 # References

 JSEN was heavily based on [Statically-typed JSON payload in Swift](https://jobandtalent.engineering/statically-typed-json-payload-in-swift-bd193a9e8cf2) and other various implementations of this same utility spread throughout Stack Overflow and Swift Forums.
-I brought everything I needed together in this project because I couldn't something similar as a Swift Package, that had everything I needed.
+I brought everything I needed together in this project because I couldn't find something similar as a Swift Package that had everything I needed.

 # License